 - Teamwork and employee participation, permitting the representation of all groups and employee perspectives.

 - Work/life balance through flexible work schedules to accommodate employees’ varying needs.

 - Employer and employee contributions to the communities we serve to promote a greater understanding and respect for the diversity.

 All employees of [Company Name] have a responsibility to treat others with dignity and respect at all times.
 All employees are expected to exhibit conduct that reflects inclusion during work, at work functions on or off the work site, and at all other company-sponsored and participative events.
 All employees are also required to attend and complete annual diversity awareness training to enhance their knowledge to fulfill this responsibility.

 Any employee found to have exhibited any inappropriate conduct or behavior against others may be subject to disciplinary action.

 Employees who believe they have been subjected to any kind of discrimination that conflicts with the company’s diversity policy and initiatives should seek assistance from a supervisor or an HR representative.

 Need Help Hiring a Diverse Workforce?

 Keeping a diverse staff is crucial for moving forward from the turbulence of the global pandemic.
 Hiring the workers with a diverse set of skills, experiences, and backgrounds is a crucial step for employers looking to promote diversity and inclusion in the workplace.
-If you’d like to work with a staffing firm that supports your commitment to an inclusive workplace, contact TERRA Staffing.
+If you’d like to work with a staffing firm that supports your commitment to an inclusive workplace, find one our branches today.

 Looking for more resources to weather the storm of uncertainty?
 Check out our webinar, “Reality Based Change Readiness: Ditching the Drama During Changing Times at Work.”